 Lost Creek - Boulder Creek Landscape Restoration Project

 Description of the project, supporting documents and maps are available on the project page.
-Please click this link: Project Page
+Please click this link: Project Page.
+Please note that a draft Record of Decision (ROD) briefing packet and presentation have been added to the project page.

 The Lost Creek - Boulder Creek Landscape Restoration Project is part of the Payette National Forest's Weiser Little Salmon Headwaters Collaborative Forest Landscape Restoration (CFLR) Project, one of ten nationally selected projects in the CFLR Program in 2012.